TioRuben/iArradio/README.md

 Rename `includes/settings.example.hpp` to `includes/settings.hpp` and configure with your options.
 Translations are stored in `include/translations.hpp`.
 Stations list is in `includes/stations.hpp`.
 Any mp3/aac station will be played.
 Even playlists in m3u format.
 Everything will compile with [PlatformIO](https://platformio.org/).
 I've used VSCode to developing.

+This code is compatible with dual boot, as Lyusupov explains in: [This wiki page](https://github.com/lyusupov/SoftRF/wiki/SkyView.-Dual-boot).

 ## Case

 The case design it's not mine, you can download it from [Thingiverse](https://www.thingiverse.com/thing:4057992).
 It can fit the circuit, a 18650 battery and an small speaker.

+Also you can use the [SkyView](https://github.com/lyusupov/SoftRF/tree/master/case/SkyView) enclosure with a LiPo battery.
+Just change `BATTERY_MAX_V` and `BATTERY_MIN_V` at `includes/battery.hpp` in to LiPo values.

 ## Usage